Road freight transport statistics

 - 1 Main statistical findings

-- 1.1 European road freight transport growths for the third consecutive year in 2015
+- 1.1 European road freight transport growths for the fourth consecutive year in 2016

-- 1.3 Mining and quarrying products represent a quarter of the total tonnage at EU-28 level
+- 1.3 Mining and quarrying products represent almost a quarter of the total tonnage at EU-28 level

-- 1.4 Longer distance class recorded highest rise compared with 2010
+- 1.4 Middle distance classes recorded highest rises compared with 2012

 - 1.5 High performance by Polish hauliers as third parties in country to country flows